dhmillis/dhm_bmi/index.md

 ---
 ## Sample BMI Calculation

 Let's consider Steve, whose height is 5'10" and weight is 160 pounds.
-The BMI Calculator does the following calculations:
+BMI Calculator does the following calculations:

 ```r